min2ha/ukwa-site/content/target/70440/index.en.md

   "subject": "Brexit"
 }

-# Treasury: Chancellor letter to Chair of Treasury Committee on ‘no deal’ Brexit economic analysis

 In this letter published on the Treasury website, Mr Hammond repeated the findings of the Treasury's provisional Brexit analysis released earlier in 2018.
 That analysis includes a warning that a "no-deal" Brexit could mean a 7.7% hit to GDP over the next 15 years, compared with the "status quo baseline".

 .